officiallysingh/spring-boot-spark-kubernetes/README.md

 - [**spark-batch-daily-sales-report-job**](spark-batch-daily-sales-report-job/README.md): A demo Spark Batch Job to generate daily sales report.
 - [**spark-stream-logs-analysis-job**](spark-stream-logs-analysis-job/README.md): A demo Spark Streaming Job to analyze logs in real-time.

-### Running Jobs Locally
+## Running Jobs Locally
 - Spark Jobs can be run as Spring boot application locally in your favorite IDE.
 Refer to [daily-sales-job README](spark-batch-daily-sales-report-job/README.md#intellij-run-configurations) and [log-analysis-job README](spark-stream-logs-analysis-job/README.md#intellij-run-configurations).
 - Spark Job can be Launched via REST API provided by `spark-job-service`.
 Refer to [spark-job-service README](spark-job-service/README.md#running-locally) for details.
-- You can Run `spark-job-service` and Launch Jobs on Minikube or Kubernetes.
-Refer to [spark-job-service README](spark-job-service/README.md#running-application-locally) for details.
+- You can Run `spark-job-service` locally and Launch Jobs on Minikube or Kubernetes.
+Refer to [spark-job-service README](spark-job-service/README.md#minikube-profile) for details.

-### Running Jobs on Kubernetes
+## Running Jobs on Minikube
 #### Deploy Modes
 There are two deployment modes for Spark Job deployment on Kubernetes.
 - **Client Deploy Mode**: The driver runs in the client’s JVM process and communicates with the executors managed by the cluster.